13 FAQs About Entering Car Shows

 How can I make sure my classic car stands out?

-As you enter more shows, you may find that you’re not getting into the categories or classes you want or getting the recognition you desire.
-When you feel discouraged, consider how you can step up your game, but also remember why you started showing your car in the first place: You love your car, and that’s what matters most.
+As you enter more shows, you may find that you’re not getting into the categories or classes you want or receiving the recognition you desire.
+When you feel discouraged, consider how you can step up your display, but also remember why you started showing your car in the first place: You love your car, and that’s what matters most.

 Read what our customers say about their experience with Montway at Montway Auto Transport reviews.